 Intensive Outpatient Treatment program is a community-based approach to provide a highly structured program; tailored for a person to acquire the tools to establish a foundation for long term recovery.

-Residential Treatment programs are designed to provide individuals a high or low intensity level-of-care in a safe, structured environment to learn how to successfully live life without the use of substances.
+Residential Treatment programs are designed to provide individuals a high or low intensity level-of-care, and may include Medication Assisted Treatment (MAT) support, in a safe, structured environment to learn how to successfully live life without the use of substances.
 Admission is on a voluntary basis.
 Length of stay is individually determined by clinical indicators using the nationally recognized American Society on Addiction Medicine (ASAM) placement criteria.

 Future Plans for Medically Monitored Inpatient Detoxification (Detox) including Medically Assisted Treatment (MAT) and Opioid Treatment Programs with 24-hour supervision, observation, and support for patients who are intoxicated or experiencing withdrawal.

 Impaired Driver Care Management Program (IDCMP) is intended for individuals who are required to attend and successfully complete a state-approved DWI Program.
 IDCMP satisfies all NH DWI conviction types.
 Using the care management model, IDCMP participants have the right to choose where to receive services and we strive to provide support to assist in completing all aspects of the program.